eversinc33/Banshee/README.md

 * Usability, refactor driver to C++
 * Communication over direct TCP to bypass `netstat` and others
 * Locks, dereferencing, ... - stability basically
-* Hiding only on special ocassion, e.g. on opening of task manager, to avoid patchguard crashes
+* Hiding only on special occasions, e.g. on opening of task manager, to avoid patchguard crashes
 * Backdoor authentication as described in the phrack article linked above

 ## Credits